-Vehicles that have a FlexFuel badge and a yellow fuel cap can use either unleaded gasoline or ethanol fuel containing up to 85% ethanol (E85).
-For all other vehicles, use only the unleaded gasoline described under Recommended Fuel on page 9-40.
+Vehicles that have a yellow fuel cap can use either unleaded gasoline or ethanol fuel containing up to 85% ethanol (E85).
+For all other vehicles, use only the unleaded gasoline described under Recommended Fuel on page 9-42.

 We encourage the use of E85 in vehicles that are designed to use it.
 The ethanol in E85 is a "renewable" fuel, meaning it is made from renewable sources such as corn and other crops.